securefederatedai/openfl/openfl-gramine/MANUAL.md

 ## Prerquisites
 Building machine:
 - OpenFL
+- Docker should be installed, user included into Docker group

 Machines that will run an Aggregator and Collaborator containers should have the following:
 - SGX enebled in BIOS